 The Committee noted that the ECU and the Head of Editorial Standards had noted the audience expectations for BBC Three and the group who performed the song and argued that there was editorial justification for the broadcast of such material.
 The

-but could be seen as using similes to play on the familiar comic construct of incompetent lovers on their wedding night.
-The Committee did not agree that the use of such comic similes as trout flapping in a puddle and pigs in a barrel was necessarily
+general, but could be seen as using similes to play on the familiar comic construct of incompetent lovers on their wedding night.
+The Committee did not agree that the use of such comic similes as trout flapping in a puddle and pigs in a barrel

 The Committee therefore decided this appeal did not qualify to proceed for consideration.